MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 what the access token is.
 But we have to
 be careful not to hardcode
-our secret token anywhere
+our secret access token
-in our code
+in our source code.
-because the token
+The access token
+bestows on its owner
-gives its owner the power
+the power to make
-to make API requests
+API requests
 which can incur costs.

+To avoid putting
+the access token
+in your source code
-Instead we define
+define
 an environment variable
 `GCLOUD_ACCESS_TOKEN`
-with out secret token
+containing the access token
 and access the value
 of the environment variable
-in our code.
+in source code

-One of the easiest ways
+with
+`Sys.getenv("GCLOUD_ACCESS_TOKEN")`.

+It is possible
+to use `Sys.setenv`
-to define an environment variable in R is to use the
+to define the environment variable.
+A different method
+is to define
+the environment variable
+in an `.Renviron` file.
+One benefit of this approach
+is that the environment variable then persists between sessions.

+The
 {usethis}
 (Wickham and Bryan (2021))
+package
+makes it easy
-package to edit
+to edit
 `.Renviron`,
 at project
 or user scope.